NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Ultra-safe, exceptionally efficient, uniquely cultural — Japan is unlike anywhere else on Earth for expats Extraordinarily Safe, World's Greatest Food Culture, The World's Best Public Transport are among the top reasons expats choose Japan.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Japan straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Japan — straight to your inbox.